suhaasteja/VOD_reviewer/WRITEUP.md

 **1. Colab experimentation.** I prototyped every prompt, schema, and call shape in a Jupyter notebook first.
 Raw response inspection, fast iteration loop, no UI overhead.
 The notebook stayed in the repo as the explainer doc once the flows stabilized.

 **2. Compression script for input video.** Raw mobile gameplay recordings are typically 600 MB+.
-Mk1 caps requests at 20 MB, so I wrote a small ffmpeg wrapper (`prep_clip.py`) that runs in two passes
+Mk1 caps requests at 20 MB, so I wrote a small ffmpeg wrapper (`prep_clip.py`) that compresses the video

 Most first-time Mk1 calls fail not for model reasons but because the raw clip is too big.
 The 18 MB / 6 fps recipe ships reliably.